Adult/Child: Style and production

 Adult/Child was largely recorded from February 9 to June 3, 1977 at the band's Brother Studios in Santa Monica.
 The songs mostly feature Brian with his brothers Dennis and Carl; contributions from Al Jardine and Mike Love were limited to recordings from earlier sessions.
 Dennis recorded his solo album Pacific Ocean Blue in between Adult/Child sessions at the same studio.
-Love and Jardine were sequestered in Switzerland and Big Sur, respectively, and so they were rarely present for the recording.
+Love and Jardine were sequestered in Switzerland and Big Sur, respectively, and so were rarely present for the recording.
 Earle Mankey, who had engineered 15 Big Ones and Love You, returned for Adult/Child.

-Five of the 12 tracks that were to be included on Adult/Child had dated from earlier recording sessions or had been rejected from prior Beach Boys albums.
+Five of the 12 tracks that were to be included on Adult/Child dated from earlier recording sessions or had been rejected from earlier albums.
 "Games Two Can Play" and "H.E.L.P.
-Is On the Way" were outtakes from Sunflower (1970) and Surf's Up (1971), respectively.
-"Shortenin' Bread" is a traditional folk song that Brian recorded throughout the early to mid-1970s and features vocals from American Spring.
-"Hey Little Tomboy" and "On Broadway" were outtakes from 15 Big Ones (1976).
+Is On the Way" are outtakes from Sunflower (1970) and Surf's Up (1971), respectively.
+"Shortenin' Bread" is a traditional folk song that Brian recorded throughout the early to mid-1970s and features vocals by American Spring.
+"Hey Little Tomboy" and "On Broadway" are outtakes from 15 Big Ones (1976).
 The former had also been passed over for Love You.